timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/index.md

     record ticker symbols and names for each asset
 *   A hypertable to record truck GPS coordinates over time, and a regular table to record the make, model, and age of each truck

-## Why can't you partition your time-series data yourself?
-You can!
-You can plan and write all the partitioning logic yourself on regular PostgreSQL.
-But handling child tables, constraints, chunk indexes, and other details gets complex.
-And that's before you get into more advanced features such as compression, continuous aggregates, and retention policies.

-TimescaleDB handles all this for you so you can focus on your application.

 [hypertable-architecture]: /overview/core-concepts/hypertables-and-chunks/hypertable-architecture/
 [hypertable-benefits]: /overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits/